GoogleCloudPlatform/anthos-config-management-samples/multi-cluster-ingress/README.md

 This tutorial demonstrates the deployment of resources to multiple clusters at the same time.
 In a production environment, you may want to reduce the risk of rolling out changes by deploying to each cluster individually and/or by deploying to a staging environment first.

-One way to do that is to change `.spec.git.revision` in the RootSync for each cluster and RepoSync for each namespace to point to a specific commit SHA or tag.
-That way, ConfigSync will pull from a specific revision for each cluster and namespace, instead of pulling from `HEAD` of the `main` branch everywhere.
+One way to do that is to change the field `spec.git.revision` in the [RootSync](https://cloud.google.com/kubernetes-engine/docs/add-on/config-sync/how-to/multi-repo#root-sync) resource for each cluster to point to a specific commit SHA or tag.
+That way, both clusters will pull from a specific revision, instead of both pulling from `HEAD` of the `main` branch.
 This method may help protect against complete outage and allow for easy rollbacks, at the cost of a few more commits per rollout.

 To read more about progressive delivery patterns, see [Safe rollouts with Anthos Config Management](https://cloud.google.com/architecture/safe-rollouts-with-anthos-config-management).